virmaior/zakkun-the-wyze/README.md

 4. zacaps7.sh - screenshots accomplished much more quickly by using ffmpeg and picking neareast iframes (for 3 screenshots, this works out to near 00 , 20, and 40).
 5. zacaps8.sh - uses map funciton to call ffmpeg only 1x per file
 6. za-cap9.sh - same as 8 but with some ability to change number of screenshots
+7. integrated functionality into za-miru.sh (no more separate za-cap9.sh)

 za-horu.sh now takes the output from the HTML page selections and use that to make the aggregate clips.

+# Future Project

 Another idea would be to compare the images from the screenshots and use that to speed up the process.
 Assume that change beneath a threshold is noise and only show items with higher change.
 But at least for our videos, I haven't seen a good tool that can detect Zaccheus very well.